The body composition test will help you understand your body composition in order to facilitate weight loss. Learn what we do and how we do it.

 Our clinic is equipped with the most advanced body composition testing equipment available.
-We utilize full body scanning via GE Lunar Prodigy series as well as the top of the line Tanita body composition scales and devices.
+We utilize full-body scanning via the GE Lunar Prodigy series as well as the top-of-the-line Tanita body composition scales and devices.

 Our bodies are made up of various vitamins, minerals, water, protein, fat, and carbohydrates.
-Individuals that have an excess amount of fat — especially if majority of it is at the waist — may be at an increased risk for health problems such as diabetes, high blood cholesterol and high blood pressure.
+Individuals with an excess amount of fat — especially if the majority of it is at the waist — may be at an increased risk for health problems such as diabetes, high blood cholesterol, and high blood pressure.
 These conditions increase the risk and susceptibility for stroke and heart disease.
 A major, independent risk factor for heart disease is obesity.
-Individuals who are overweight or considered obese, can reduce the risk for stroke and heart disease by successfully losing weight and keeping it off.
+Individuals who are overweight or considered obese can reduce the risk for stroke and heart disease by successfully losing weight and keeping it off.

 A body composition test determines if an individual’s weight is healthy for their height.
 This test provides a good indication of the individual’s health by providing the waist circumference, body mass index, skeletal muscle percentages, and body fat percentage.
 Understanding body composition is essential for individuals who want to get in better shape or evaluate progression through diet and exercise.
 Teaching patients about body composition is key for their optimal performance and appearance.

-Taking ones body composition is useful in executing an exercise plan and provides an outline for fat loss and muscle mass buildup.
+Taking one’s body composition is useful in executing an exercise plan and guidelines for fat loss and muscle mass buildup.
 Our physicians can determine how much of your body is composed of fat and muscle and determine what a healthy composition for you should be.
-Lean tissue, which includes muscle, water, bone and organs, is the non-fat part of your body.
+Lean tissue, which includes muscle, water, bone, and organs, is the non-fat part of your body.
 Lean tissue is known as metabolically active tissue and is the tissue that burns calories all day.
-The higher your resting metabolic rate will be the more lean tissue you have.
-Body fat is the fat storage and in contrast has a very low calorie demand.
+The higher your resting metabolic rate will be, the more lean tissue you have.
+Body fat is the fat storage and, in contrast, has a very low-calorie demand.